flutter/website/src/docs/get-started/flutter-for/xamarin-forms-devs.md

 }
 {% endprettify %}

-### How do I update ListView's dynamically?
+### How do I update a ListView dynamically?

 In Xamarin.Forms, if you bound the `ItemsSource` property to an `ObservableCollection` you would just update the list in your ViewModel.
-Alternative you could assign a new `List` to property `ItemsSource` is bound to to change all items.
+Alternatively, you could assign a new `List` to the `ItemSource` property.

-In Flutter, things work a little differently. if you were to update the list of widgets inside a `setState()`, you would quickly see that your data did not change visually.
+In Flutter, things work a little differently.
+If you update the list of widgets inside a `setState()` method, you would quickly see that your data did not change visually.
 This is because when `setState()` is called, the Flutter rendering engine looks at the widget tree to see if anything has changed.
-When it gets to your `ListView`, it performs a `==` check, and determines that the two `ListView`s are the same.
+When it gets to your
+`ListView`, it performs a `==` check, and determines that the two `ListView`s are the same.
 Nothing has changed, so no update is required.

 For a simple way to update your `ListView`, create a new `List` inside of `setState()`, and copy the data from the old list to the new list.